Iran Takes Another Step To Enrich Uranium, In Another Blow To Nuclear Deal

 "Once they live up to their commitments, we will stop feeding gas to the centrifuges," Rouhani said, according to a translation from Iran's Press TV.
 He appeared to be referring to the imposition of sanctions, which were to be lifted under the agreement that came into force in 2016.

-A U.S. State Department spokesperson said Tuesday that the news comes as "no surprise."
+U.S. State Department spokesperson Morgan Ortagus said Tuesday that the news comes as "no surprise."

-"We have made clear that Iran's expansion of uranium enrichment activities in defiance of key nuclear commitments is a big step in the wrong direction and underscores the continuing challenge Iran poses to international peace and security," the spokesperson added.
+"We have made clear that Iran's expansion of uranium enrichment activities in defiance of key nuclear commitments is a big step in the wrong direction and underscores the continuing challenge Iran poses to international peace and security," Ortagus added.

 It's not clear how many centrifuges will be injected with the gas.